saurabh93/auto_login/README.md

 Bash is the shell, or command language interpreter, for the GNU operating system.By default most of the linux system has default bash shell

 ssh:
-ssh stands for Secure Socket Shell.Through you can access the another computer shell over network.
+ssh stands for Secure Socket Shell.Through which you can access the another computer shell over network.